Induwara24/Big-Data-Analysis-GTD/README.md

 ## 📌 Project Overview
 This project analyzes global terrorism trends using the **Global Terrorism Database (GTD)**.
 We employ **big data techniques** to identify patterns, hotspots, and attack trends, enabling deeper insights into the evolution of terrorism worldwide.

-Presentation Video of the Big Data Analytics on GTD - (Video)[https://youtu.be/Nvl7g7nqGEM?si=E7Ds45GYKcR0JlyU]
+Project Presentation Video of the Big Data Analytics on GTD - [Video](https://youtu.be/Nvl7g7nqGEM?si=E7Ds45GYKcR0JlyU)

 ## 🔍 Key Objectives
 - **Trend Analysis** – Explore how terrorism has evolved over time across different regions.